PaulieB14/paulies-grt-subgraph/README.md

 ## About the Course

-The course, titled **["Learn everything you need to know about becoming a subgraph developer in The Graph Network"](https://thegraph.academy/course/subgraph-developer-course/)**, is tailored to introduce participants to:
+The course, titled **["Subgraph Developer Course-Graph Academy"](https://thegraph.academy/course/subgraph-developer-course/)**, is tailored to introduce participants to:

 - The core technical aspects of The Graph.
 - The concept, architecture, and nuances of subgraphs.